Source Company Manager

 From anywhere in LoanPro, go to the banner across the top of the page and click Users > Source Company Manager.

 Dashboard, Search, and Results

 The main page features a small dashboard across the top of the page showing the total number of source companies, how many cash drawers are active, and the total sum of cash in all vaults.
 Just below this dashboard is a search bar.
 You can filter by status, country, and state/province, or search for a specific name, email, zip code or phone number.

 To the right of the search bar is a button to create a New Source Company (see Create a New Source Company).

 At the far right is a button with three vertical dots; this is used to import or export source companies.
 Clicking 'Export All to CSV' will prompt a small notification saying that the data dump process has started.
 Then, a red number will appear on the blue icon just beneath the import/export button, telling how many reports are currently being generated.
 Clicking 'Import Via CSV' will redirect you to the Import Upload and History page (see our article on The Import Process).

-Beneath the search bar are all of your source companies (the page will show 10 by default, but a button in the lower left-hand corner will let you adjust that to 25 or 50 companies).
+Beneath the search bar are all of your source companies.
+There's no limit on the number of source companies you can set up, but this page will show 10 by default, and a button in the lower left-hand corner will let you adjust that view to 25 or 50 companies.
 Each entry will list the source company's name, city, state, vault balance, number of active cash drawers, activity status, and primary contact.
 You can also add a photo, and the green or grey dot indicates whether the source company is active or inactive, respectively.
 Clicking on the headings for any of these column headings will let you sort, and clicking again will let you toggle whether they're sorted with ascending or descending values.

 Clicking the box on the left will let you select specific source companies; a banner at the bottom of the screen will give the option to export only those you've selected.